joel-beck/dotfiles/README.md

     - Enter the GitHub username and the new Personal Access Token from the previous step.

-3. Run `01_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts:
+5. Run `01_macos.zsh` to set MacOS System Preferences:

     ```bash
     cd ~/dotfiles/install
-    zsh 01_homebrew.zsh
+    zsh 01_macos.zsh
     ```

-4. Run `02_stow.zsh` to symlink the dotfiles to the home directory.
-    Note that this step has to follow step 1 since it requires the `stow` package to be installed via Homebrew:
+6. Run `02_symlinks.zsh` to create symlinks within the file system:

     ```bash
     cd ~/dotfiles/install
-    zsh 02_stow.zsh
+    zsh 02_symlinks.zsh
     ```

-5. Run `03_oh-my-zsh.zsh` to install OH MY ZSH:
+7. Run `03_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts:

     ```bash
     cd ~/dotfiles/install
-    zsh 03_oh-my-zsh.zsh
+    zsh 03_homebrew.zsh
     ```

-6.  **Restart the shell** (such that OH MY ZSH can set required environment variables).
-    Then run `04_install-oh-my-zsh-plugins.zsh` to install OH MY ZSH plugins:
+    Enter the password for the user account when requested.

+8. While Apps are installing:
+    - Check frequently for prompts in the terminal to enter the password for the user account.
+    - Log into accounts of already installed apps.
+    - Setup the [desired file system directory structure](#file-system-structure) and copy important files from an external SSD backup.

+9. Run `04_stow.zsh` to symlink the dotfiles to the home directory.
+    Note that this step has to follow step 1 since it requires the `stow` package to be installed via Homebrew:

     ```bash
     cd ~/dotfiles/install
-    zsh 04_install-oh-my-zsh-plugins.zsh
+    zsh 04_stow.zsh
     ```

-7. Run `05_macos.zsh` to set MacOS System Preferences:
+10. Run `05_oh-my-zsh.zsh` to install OH MY ZSH:

     ```bash
     cd ~/dotfiles/install
-    zsh 05_macos.zsh
+    zsh 05_oh-my-zsh.zsh
     ```

-8. Run `06_directory_structure.zsh` to create the [desired file system directory structure](#file-system-structure):
+11. **Restart the shell** (such that OH MY ZSH can set required environment variables).
+    Then run `06_install-oh-my-zsh-plugins.zsh` to install OH MY ZSH plugins:

     ```bash
     cd ~/dotfiles/install
-    zsh 06_directory_structure.zsh
+    zsh 06_install-oh-my-zsh-plugins.zsh
     ```

-9. Install the [remaining MacOS Apps](#apps-to-install-manually) that are not available via Homebrew manually.
+12. Install the [remaining MacOS Apps](#apps-to-install-manually) that are not available via Homebrew manually.

-10. Copy important files from hard drive backup to the new machine.
+13. Copy important files from hard drive backup to the new machine.
     The files should be in the same location in the file system.

-11. Log into iCloud and all apps to sync data.
+14. Log into all apps to sync data.
 Trigger manual syncs for apps that do not sync automatically.

-12. Restart the MacBook.
+15. Restart the MacBook.

 Done 🎉